openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

 mobiusTag: discovery
 icon: /images/remoteaf-backlog-filter.png
 whatIs: >-
-  The priority validation canvas is a tool used to surface high risk work items.
+  The backlog filter is a tool used to surface high risk work items.
 This canvas looks at work through the lens of complexity by focusing on the teams' knowledge.
 Understanding which work items need attention allows managers to intervene.

   In most cases, this will lead to identifying and prioritizing the most unknown work higher in the backlog.
 Doing this will de-risk the backlog and improve predictability for the team.
 As with all remote:af patterns, the backlog filter is designed to be effective regardless of context and can be used across many types of teams.